Swiss overwhelmingly reject ban on animal testing | DW | 13.02.2022

 Opponents of the ban, which includes the Swiss parliament, said it would have wide-ranging impacts on the development and production of new medications, vaccines, therapies and chemicals.

 Pharmaceutical giants Roche and Novartis argued that animal testing is still necessary to develop new medications.
-Opponents also said that major companies could choose to leave Switzerland should the measure pass.
+Opponents of the ban also said that major companies could choose to leave Switzerland should the measure pass.

 Around 500,000 animals — including mice, rabbits, rats, and others — are killed in laboratories in Switzerland each year.

-In another vote on Sunday, voters approved further restrictions on tobacco advertising, with 56.6% in favor, according to referedum results.
+In another vote on Sunday, voters approved further restrictions on tobacco advertising, with 56.6% in favor, according to referendum results.

 The measure would bar tobacco ads from billboards, newspapers, movie theaters, cultural events, as well as online.

-Supporters said loose tobacco advertising regulations have hindered efforts to curb tobacco use in the country — where over 25% of adults use tobacco products.
+Supporters said lax tobacco advertising regulations have hindered efforts to curb tobacco use in the country — where over 25% of adults use tobacco products.

 Compared to other countries in Europe, Switzerland's tobacco advertising rules are especially lax.
 Advertisements for tobacco products are broadly legal on a national level, except on TV and the radio.